Home > Student Affairs

 - Notified of the time and place of the hearing and given at least four calendar days from the time the student receives their charge letter and notice of hearing date and time, as well as access to all written statements to be used at the hearing in order to prepare a defense.
 The student/organization may waive, in writing, the right to a four-calendar day waiting period.

 3. The College recommends that all students and organizations adhere to the following procedures:

 - Take four calendar days to prepare their defense; and

-NOTE: Attendance at hearings is limited to those directly Involved or those requested by the hearing officer or committee to attend.
-The hearing officer or committee will take reasonable measures to assure an orderly hearing, including removal of persons who impede or disrupt proceedings.
+NOTE: Attendance at hearings is limited to those directly involved or those requested by the hearing officer or Board to attend.
+The hearing officer or Board will take reasonable measures to assure an orderly hearing, including removal of persons who impede or disrupt proceedings.

 5. A hearing body shall not be bound by the strict, technical rules of judicial evidence, but may hear or receive any testimony or evidence which is relevant to the charges and will contribute to the rendering of an impartial and fair judgment by the Hearing Board.

 6. The accused may submit a written statement, may invite relevant witnesses to attend, and may ask questions of witnesses called by others.
 The College may present witnesses as well as question those presented by the accused.
 Witnesses shall be defined as parties who were present at the alleged incident.
 Character witnesses are not permitted.